(Last Updated On: September 7, 2022)

 - 1/2 teaspoon ground cumin

-Look at the grain in this flank steak photo, it runs up and down, from the top of the photo to the bottom of the photo.
+The grain in this flank steak photo runs up and down, from the top of the photo to the bottom.
 You can see the lines in it, which are the muscle fibers in this cut of meat.
+In this particular photo, the cut would be from the left side to the right side.

-1. Prepare Dry Rub Seasoning
+Step 1.
+Prepare Dry Rub Seasoning

-In a medium-sized bowl, put 2 tablespoons of light brown sugar together with 1 tablespoon chili powder, 1 tablespoon paprika, 2 teaspoons table salt, and 2 teaspoons black pepper.
+In a small bowl, put 2 tablespoons of light brown sugar together with 1 tablespoon chili powder, 1 tablespoon paprika, 2 teaspoons table salt, and 2 teaspoons black pepper.
+Then add the 1 teaspoon cayenne pepper, 1/2 teaspoon garlic powder, 1 teaspoon ground mustard, and 1/2 teaspoon ground cumin.

 Mix up the dry rub seasoning all together with a spoon or spatula, then set the dry rub seasoning aside for now.

-2. Prepare Broiler Pan or Sheet Pan
+Step 3.
+Prepare a Broiler Pan or Baking Sheet

-4. Put Dry Rub the Flank Steak
+Step 4.
+Put the Dry Rub on the Flank Steak

 In the meantime, while the broiler pan is heating up in the oven, put the flank steak on a plate or cutting board.
-To help the dry rub adhere to the flank steak, drizzle 2 tablespoons of cooking oil over the flank steak on both sides.
+To help the dry rub adhere to the flank steak, drizzle 2 tablespoons of olive oil over the flank steak on both sides.

-Then take the dry rub seasoning mixture and rub it and press it on the front and the back of the flank steak until you have covered all of the areas of the flank steak.
+Then take the dry rub seasoning mixture and rub and press it on the front and the back of the flank steak until you have covered all of the areas of the flank steak.

 Note: You may have a little bit of the dry rub seasoning leftover depending on the size of the flank steak you bought compared to the one we bought.

-5. Time to Broil The Flank Steak
+Step 5.
+Broil Steak

 - Broil flank steak for 6 minutes on each side for well-done.

-7. Cut Against the Grain to Serve
+Step 6.
+Cut Against the Grain to Serve

 You can still see the lines in the flank steak in the photo above, but the plate is turned the other way, so the grain lines run from left to right now.